Weave through Northern Ireland’s rich tapestry of history and enjoy the spectacular scenery of the Irish coastline.

 It can shock you with savage battles.
 It can inspire you with ancient beliefs and myths.
 And it can amaze you with feats of endurance and strength.

 On this tour you experience all the extreme breadths of Irish history as you sweep down from dramatic sea cliffs to ancient castles.
-You weave through the modern tales of Belfast, the Celtic beliefs of Giant’s Causeway, and unlock the tales that made Ireland the place it is today.
+You weave through the modern stories of Belfast, the Celtic beliefs of Giant’s Causeway, and all the tales that made Ireland the place it is today.

 Take this adventure and experience the enchanting and educational landscapes of Northern Ireland and the Atlantic Coast.